Archangels

 What the archangels choir actually does: major missions

-In Pseudo-Dionysian theology, the archangels choir carries divine messages of broad significance.
+The direct answer is this: In Pseudo-Dionysian theology, the archangels choir carries divine messages of broad significance.
 They handle communications and missions that affect collectives, not just individuals.

 The class function is distinguished from the named archangels' specific roles.
 Michael's warfare role and Gabriel's annunciation role are individual figure traditions, not class properties.